mayan-edms/Mayan-EDMS/docs/topics/installation.rst

 After making sure everything is running correctly, stop the runserver command.
 Deploy **Mayan EDMS** using the webserver of your preference.
-For more information on deployment instructions and examples checkout Django's official documentation on the topic https://docs.djangoproject.com/en/1.6/howto/deployment/
+For more information on deployment instructions and examples, checkout Django's official documentation on the topic https://docs.djangoproject.com/en/1.6/howto/deployment/